gustavoalara/Gunmote/README.md

 - Several other improvements in the calibration code
 - Added sample inis for ArcadeHook

 **v1.0 beta 33**<br />
 - Total rework on the calibration system.
-The system detects automatically the LED position, screens size, etc. and it's not needed to manually reconfiguring parameters.
+The system now detects automatically the LED position, screens size, etc. and it's not needed manually reconfiguring parameters.
 Now it uses 5 shoots for any led arrangement and shows the LEDs and shape detected by the wiimote camera
 - Now new profiles are linked to the selected LED arrangement when created
 - Internal code cleanup and improvement